hernad/harbour/BUILDING_MESS.md

 ## "Fork", that ugly word

 I am really suprised by people's reactions.
 I have put my efforts to explain topic, then I realize that first thing in their mind is `He want's to promote his project`?!
-Because of that, I suppose they cannot focus on my explanation at all:
+Because of that, I suppose they cannot focus on my explanations at all.
+I don't get it.
+My reply was this:

 > I am explaining you that  answer to your question is firmly connected with building policies of the tool you are using.